chennnxu/chennnxu.github.io/_posts/2023-05-30-Unveil-City-Vibrance.md

 ## Introduction

- The research aims to create comprehensive city portraits by analyzing social event data obtained from the Eventbrite platform.
+ The research aims to create a city portrait by analyzing social event data obtained from the Eventbrite platform.